 Thank you for stopping by!
 We hope you enjoy our expert articles.
 If you are ready to take the next step and implement meaningful, lasting change in your family, we invite you to explore our award-winning multimedia programs.
 Click here to learn more. -The Empowering Parents Team

-When My 13-Year-Old Son Hit Me, I Called the Parental Support Line and Got Help
+When My 13-Year-Old Son Hit Me, I Called 1-on-1 Coaching Service and Got Help

 March 13, 2009 by Lola Howle

 This week, my 13-year-old son’s verbal abuse turned physical for the first time.
-Needless to say, the incident really shook me up, and I ended up phoning the Parental Support Line of the Total Transformation Program for help.
+Needless to say, the incident really shook me up, and I ended up phoning the 1-on-1 Coaching of the Total Transformation Program for help.

 Here’s what happened: My son refused to eat leftovers at home the other night.
 He wanted to go out for a sit-down dinner instead.
 I didn’t want to give in to his tantrum.
 Then again, I worry when he won’t eat.
 I decided to get us out of the tense situation by bringing him to a church function with me, along with stopping by a fast food place on the way.